 Incision and drainage procedure: CPT 10060 (Incision and drainage of abscess (eg, carbuncle, suppurative hidradenitis, cutaneous or subcutaneous abscess, cyst, furuncle, or paronychia); simple or single).
 If the abscess incision and drainage is deemed complex CPT Code 10061 would instead be utilized (examples of complex: multiple abscesses, those requiring extensive loculation disruption or packing) The code value for CPT 10060 or 10061 includes surgical supplies, so no separate coding for supplies is needed.
 This is a 10-day global period code.
-Do not bill separately for visits within the 10 day post-op period.
+Adhere or CMS or provider-payor contractual guidance regarding follow-up care billing and coding, likely bundled with the initial code.